 Jo Ann has written, “Just as in any criminal case, it is not the defendant’s job to prove innocence, but the prosecution’s task to prove guilt.”
 (Dragonhill News.)
 That is true of our justice system before guilt has been established at trial.
 It is not true about claims that are advanced about alien contact, participation in a secret space program, or even the underlying crime after conviction.
 The case against Mark was proved to a jury.
 It is now his burden to show otherwise.

 Mark had said that critics have no care of the constitutional protections given free speech: “They see only that I have presented a thought that they do not agree with, and they believe that I should be silenced at any cost.”
 (Dragonhill News, May 2019.)
 Just to be clear, this site affirms that he has every right to present his story.
-That story, however, is subject to validation.
+That story, however, is subject to review and must be validated.

-The information here may be a journey into true crime or various misadventures and tales, but there are also object lessons.
+The information here may be read as a journey into true crime or various misadventures and tales, but there are also object lessons.
 In some ways, Mark’s place in the annals has been dwarfed by what came after it was first advanced.
-Yet, it provides a gateway into how claims are advanced and how testing total recall is necessary.
+Yet, it provides a gateway into how claims should be analyzed and how testing total recall is necessary.
 Therefore, we start from the beginning with Mark’s family history, which ultimately takes us to a murder in Camelot, Pendragon, stories of friendship with raptors, and being a captain in a secret space command.